mixu/markdown-styles/readme.md

 ## Writing your own layout

-`v2.0` makes it easier to get started with a custom layout via `--exports`, which exports a built in layout as a starting point.
+`v2.0` makes it easier to get started with a custom layout via `--export`, which exports a built in layout as a starting point.
 Just pick a reasonable built in layout and start customizing.
 For example:

     generate-md --export github --output ./my-layout